99002527/Android_MiniProject/README.md

 We have created a Utility Management app which can be used to easily access tools that is required on a day to day basis.
 The tool is protected with form validation to prevent random access into it.
+Enjoy!!!